 The interest in distance racing to Havana is becoming impressive, with a lot of pent-up interest from Americans.
 After the surprise rapprochement and the reopening of diplomatic relations between the U.S. and Cuba last December, conventional wisdom suggested that the first regattas might sail in 2016.
 However, the reality on the water couldn’t have been more different.

-In May 2015, Hobie Cat racers sailed in the Havana Challenge from Key West and landed the first American racers to finish on the island in 14 years.
-While the May race was underway, the Pensacola YC released a surprise preliminary Notice of Race announcing a 500-nautical mile keelboat regatta set for October 31.
-By all reports from the 22 participants – Havana Challenge was a spectacular adventure.
-The hospitality provided by the Hemingway Yacht Club and Commodore Escrich was second to none.
-Havana is quite simply a stunningly beautiful city and has the feel of a Portuguese or Spanish waterfront city.
+In May 2015, Hobie Cat racers participated in the Havana Challenge from Key West, becoming the first American racers to finish on the island in 14 years.
+While the May race was underway, the Pensacola YC released a surprise preliminary Notice of Race, announcing a 500-nautical mile keelboat regatta set for October 31.
+Havana Challenge was a spectacular adventure for the 22 participants, with excellent hospitality provided by the Hemingway Yacht Club and Commodore Escrich.
+Havana is simply a stunningly beautiful city, evoking the feel of a Portuguese or Spanish waterfront city.
 Commodore Escrich has already announced 11 regattas scheduled from the United States to Havana in 2016.